jasonjasonjason10/Hogwarts-U/README.md

 4. Basic Styling and Linking
 Once components are up and running, we can add "View Details" buttons to navigate between the pages using useNavigate or Link.

+////////////////////////////
+Yesss let’s gooo! 🧙‍♂️🧹 That flying Harry Potter touch adds just the right bit of magic.
+If you ever want to:

+Add sound when he appears

+Drop sparkles behind him ✨

+Have him zigzag or swoop

+Make multiple characters fly (broom chase anyone?)